openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

 ~~~~~~~~~~

 This guide supports four different encryption options: unencrypted, ZFS
-native encryption, LUKS and per-user encrypted homedirs.
+native encryption, LUKS, and per-user encrypted home directories.
 With any option,
 all ZFS features are fully available.

-Unencrypted does not encrypt anything, of course.
+**Unencrypted** does not encrypt anything, of course.
 With no encryption
 happening, this option naturally has the best performance.

-ZFS native encryption encrypts the data and most metadata in the root
+**ZFS native encryption** encrypts the data and most metadata in the root
 pool.
 It does not encrypt dataset or snapshot names or properties.
 The
 boot pool is not encrypted at all, but it only contains the bootloader,
 kernel, and initrd.
 (Unless you put a password in ``/etc/fstab``, the